WebToolsPlanet

 What is Image Compressor?

-This tool offers both modes.
-For JPEG images, the quality slider controls lossy compression — at 80% quality you typically save 60–70% file size with no perceptible quality difference.
-For PNG images, lossless optimization removes hidden metadata (EXIF, color profiles) and applies smarter palette encoding.
+For JPEG and WebP images, the quality slider controls compression level.
+For PNG images, the browser re-encodes the image through Canvas while preserving dimensions and transparency.
 All processing runs entirely in your browser using the HTML Canvas API, so your photos are never uploaded to any server.

 How to Use Image Compressor